Skip to main content

 Parameter levels: application, dimension, and scope

-In nullplatform, parameters can be set at the application level, at the scope level, or by using dimensions.
+In nullplatform, parameters can be set at the application level, the scope level, or by using dimensions.
 This means you can:

 • Set a value for the whole application